zsparal/api-documentation/source/reference/v2/shipments-api/list-shipments.rst

        .. type:: boolean
           :required: false

-     - Set this to ``true`` to list all shipments available in testmode.
+     - Set this to ``true`` to list all shipments available in test mode.

 Response